The Full Story

 About The Eco Retreat

-Marion and Richard, the founders of The Eco Retreat, spent their childhoods in farming communities, immersed in the awe and wonder of nature.
+Marion and Richard, spent their childhoods in farming communities, immersed in the awe and wonder of nature.
 Richard grew up in the Adelaide Hills of South Australia, while Marion spent her early years east of Launceston in regional Tasmania.
 Both have a deep love and respect for nature and share concerns about the current trajectory of our culture.
 Their work with The Eco Retreat is driven by the urgent need for climate action, holistic wellbeing and leadership, as they seek to make sense of what it means to be alive at this pivotal moment in history.

-Marion has been working as a wellbeing and leadership coach, counsellor, and mindfulness teacher for over 20 years across community, educational, and organisational settings.
-She is deeply grateful for the guidance of wise elders and mentors throughout her journey and has received education and training in counselling, coaching, ecotherapy, and mindfulness.
-In 2025 she is undertaking Dharma teacher training under the guidance of senior Insight Meditation Teachers in Australia.
-She has personally studied Insight meditation, Tibetan and Zen Buddhism as well as ancient western culture and jungian psychology.
-Her parents were both farmers and Marion is keen to trace her roots back to where her parents started out and explore regenerative farming practices and off-grid living.
+Marion has been working as a leadership coach, counsellor, ecotherapist and mindfulness teacher for over 20 years across community, educational, and organisational settings.
+In 2025 she is undertaking a four year Dharma teacher training under the guidance of senior Insight Meditation Teachers in Australia.

 Richard, Marion's husband, is a leading technologist at a SaaS climate technology company, helping the international built environment transition towards decarbonisation.
-He is passionate about humanity’s shift to a more sustainable world and advocates for mindfulness and compassion in all aspects of his work and is keen to learn more about permaculture living.
+He is passionate about humanity’s shift to a more sustainable world and advocates for mindfulness and compassion in all aspects of his work and is keen to learn more about regenerative living and leadership.

-More than ever before in the history of our planet people are engaging in creative, regenerative nature and social projects, making a positive impact and sowing the seeds for a socially conscious culture to emerge.
-It is vital that we connect locally with our communities and support one another in building relationships with both the land and each other as we navigate the unprecedented challenges of climate change ahead.
+More than ever before in the history of our planet, people are engaging in creative, regenerative nature and social projects, making a positive impact, reducing harm and sowing the seeds of hope for a socially conscious culture to emerge.
+It is vital that we connect locally with our communities and support one another in building relationships with both the land and each other as we navigate the unprecedented challenges of climate change ahead and seek to prepare ourselves for adaption.

-At our home in Glen Iris, we are rewilding our urban property, growing food, and contributing to community climate action, all while raising four teenagers.
-We are working towards our shared vision of establishing The Eco Retreat in regional Victoria dedicated to land care, and helping our extended family and local community adapt to an off-grid, regenerative lifestyle.
-We split our time between the city and coastal Victoria.
+At our home in Glen Iris, we are rewilding our urban property to provide habitat for local birds and insects, growing food, and contributing to community climate action, all while raising four teenagers.
+We are working towards our shared vision of establishing The Eco Retreat project in regional Victoria with a property dedicated to land care, and helping our extended family and local community adapt to an off-grid, regenerative lifestyle while slowing down and having the time and space to dedicate to the art of localised culture making.
+We currently split our time between the city and coastal Victoria.

 “Ecological ideas won’t save us, what we need is ecological identity, ecological self” ~ Arne Naess